pascalgelling/covid-19/IN_NEED_OF.md

 summary in the `README.md` if you which to contribute.
 Do not forget to add links and other relevant information so your claims are verifiable!

-### Please do not:
-- Share already widely known information, that does not help the cause of patching/mitigating the effects;
-- Be rude against eachother.
-It is okay to dissagree with someone, but please do so in a polite and constructive manner;
-- Other obvious things that are not helpful in any way, shape or form.